kate1562/project-3/README.md

 # Hack-a-snack GA Project 3
 ## Overview

-Hack-a-Snack is a full-stack application which operates as an online recipe collection.
-Users can browse a recipe database (seeded from an external API), post their own recipes, comment on others’ posts.
-The Edamam API was used to seed recipe data and provide the initial content for users to browse.
-We used Canva to whiteboard initial ideas and to plan the backend MVC, Google Slides was utilised to create a clickthrough wireframe.
+The third project for General Assembly's Software Engineering Immersive course, a full stack MERN app built using the Edamam API to seed initial data and deployed on Heroku.Hack-a-Snack operates as an online recipe collection, users can browse a recipe database, post their own recipes, comment on others’ posts and browse comunity profiles.
+An external API was used to provide the starting content, with the aim of encouraging users to post their own content and grow the database.

+We used Canva to whiteboard initial ideas and plan the backend MVC, Google Slides was utilised to create a clickthrough wireframe.
 I was responsible for building the recipes backend and the user profile frontend which made use of React Slick slider library.

 🔗 http://hack-a-snack-project.herokuapp.com/